 If you would like to take an intensive language course you should try to select the level that you are at.
-Once at the program site, you will finalize your class schedule with the Resident Director and have a few days to make changes.
-If for some reason you want to attend a different language class, you will have to take a placement test to make certain that you can move to the next level.
-After that, a language teacher will check it and give their approval.
+Once at the program site, you will take a placement exam and finalize your class schedule with the resident director and have a few days to make changes.

-All Chinese language courses will be taught in Chinese, with English used when necessary to explain concepts.

-Language students can also select additional Chinese culture and studies courses if they'd like to fill their schedule, but this is not required.
+All intensive Chinese language courses will be taught in Chinese, with English used when necessary to explain concepts.
+Language students will also select additional Chinese culture and studies courses to fill their schedule, as all students must take at least 12 credits.